Retirement Plans and Charitable Giving

 The Charitable IRA Rollover creates an opportunity for donors to establish an endowment or make an outright charitable gift to a charitable organization.
 Your rollover can be directed for a capital campaign gift, current needs, or restricted for endowment purposes.
 Your gift can be earmarked for your synagogue, a local Jewish agency, Jewish education, or any program or organization that is important to you.

-Note, in 2020 where there is no RMD (Required Minimum Distribution), there may not be an income-tax advantage to using the IRA Charitable Rollover.
+Note, although under current tax laws the RMD (Required Minimum Distribution) does not begin until age 72, you can begin using the IRA Charitable Rollover in the year you turn 70 1/2.
 In addition, donor advised funds do not qualify for the IRA Charitable Rollover.

 This strategy may be right for you if: